svladykin/ReplicaMap/README.md

 Background `OpsWorker` threads poll incoming operations from the `ops` topic and apply them to the underlying map.
 Since all the updates arrive in the same order for the same key (for the same partition to be exact) we have eventually consistent state across all the replicas.

+Optimized Compute feature relies on this per-partition update linearizability.
+Instead of a loop that retries calling `ConcurrentMap.reaplce(K,V,V)` and sending `ops` messages over and over again for each attempt, we can serialize the function passed to the `compute` method and send it to all the replicas and it will be executed on each replica just once.
+This may be much more efficient for operations like incrementing heavily contended counters or applying small updates to huge values.
+It is needed to implement `ComputeSerializer` and `ComputeDeserializer` interfaces and set them to a config.
+All the methods accepting `BiFunction` support Optimized Compute.

 Once in a while a lucky client that has issued the update with the offset of multiple of `flush.period.ops` will send a flush request to the `flush` topic to initiate a data flush.